adamgaynor/Spacecamp/README.md

 [Details][phase-five]

 ###Phase 6: Users can upload documents to be viewed by collaborators (~2 days)
 I will add the capability for users to upload documents that can be shared with collaborators on the same project.
-This will be done using the filepicker.io library.
+This will be done using the "paperclip" library.

 ### Bonus Features (TBD)
 - [ ] Users can upload documents